MonacoSimon/MonacoSimon/README.md

 ## Hi there, I'm Simón Mónaco 👋
+I am a student of Systems and Software Development, with a strong interest in starting my professional career in the IT field, in roles such as frontend or backend developer, systems analyst, QA (tester), infrastructure, or related positions.
+My short-term goal is to enter the technology sector while continuing and completing my studies.
+In the long term, I aspire to keep growing professionally and obtain a Bachelor’s degree at the National University of La Plata, a personal project that deeply motivates me.
+I am seeking my first work experience in IT, where I can contribute commitment, continuous learning, and a strong desire to grow, while developing my technical and professional skills.
 <!--
 **MonacoSimon/MonacoSimon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.